 Mortgages-Mortgages consist of asset specific non-recourse borrowings that are secured by our Ground Leases.
-As of December 31, 2020, our mortgages are full term interest only, bear interest at a weighted average interest rate of 3.99% (our combined weighted average interest rate of our consolidated mortgage debt and the mortgage debt of our unconsolidated venture, applying our percentage interest in the venture, was 3.96%) and have maturities between April 2027 and November 2069.
+As of December 31, 2021, our mortgages are full term interest only, bear interest at a weighted average interest rate of 3.99% (our combined weighted average interest rate of our consolidated mortgage debt and the mortgage debt of our unconsolidated ventures, applying our percentage interest in the ventures, was 3.95%) and have maturities between April 2027 and November 2069.

-Revolver-In June 2017, we entered into a recourse senior secured revolving credit facility with an initial maximum aggregate principal amount of up to \$300.0 million (the "Revolver") that has since been increased to \$557.5 million as of December 31, 2020.
-In January 2021, we added a lender to our Revolver bringing total capacity to \$600.0 million.
-The Revolver provides an accordion feature to increase, subject to certain conditions (including the obtainment of additional lender commitments), the maximum availability up to \$1.0 billion.
-The Revolver has an initial maturity of November 2022 with two 12-month extension options exercisable by us, subject to certain conditions, and bears interest at an annual rate of applicable LIBOR plus 1.30%.
-An undrawn credit facility commitment fee ranges from 0.15% to 0.25%, based on utilization each quarter.
-The Revolver allows us to leverage Ground Leases up to a maximum 67%.
-As of December 31, 2020, there was \$342.5 million of undrawn capacity on the Revolver and we had the ability to draw \$176.1 million of such capacity, subject to the conditions set forth in the applicable loan agreement, without pledging any additional assets to the facility.
+Unsecured Revolver- In March 2021, the Operating Partnership (as borrower) and us (as guarantor), entered into an unsecured revolving credit facility with an initial maximum aggregate principal amount of up to \$1.0 billion (the "Unsecured Revolver").
+In December 2021, we obtained additional lender commitments increasing the maximum availability to \$1.35 billion.
+The Unsecured Revolver has an initial maturity of March 2024 with two 12-month extension options exercisable by us, subject to certain conditions, and bears interest at an annual rate of applicable LIBOR plus 1.00%, subject to our credit ratings.
+We also pay a facility fee of 0.125%, subject to our credit ratings.
+As of December 31, 2021, there was \$860.0 million of undrawn capacity on the Unsecured Revolver.